7mee3d/Sheet-One-Data-type-Conditions-Assiut-University/README.md

-# Sheet-One-Data-type-Conditions-Assiut-University
+# Soultions of Sheet One Data type Conditions Assiut University

-In this repository are my first Assiut University Sheet One .
+## In this repository are my first Assiut University Sheet One